 One important thing to notice about all of these container Elements... they all take a "list of lists" at the layout.
-They all have a layout that starts with [[
+They all have a layout that starts with going to be upset when you discover your old code no longer works with the new PySimpleGUI release.
+It'll be worth the few moments it'll take to convert your code.